We handle the legals so you can focus on scaling up 😎 Learn More

 Having a succession plan is vital for maintaining continuity in leadership.
 Consider:

-• Identifying Future Leaders: Look for potential leaders within your organization who can step into board roles as needed.
+• Identifying Future Leaders: Look for potential leaders within your organisation who can step into board roles as needed.
 Developing internal talent can ensure that your board remains informed about the company’s culture and operations.

 • Training and Development: Provide training and development opportunities for emerging leaders to prepare them for future responsibilities.
 This can include mentorship programs, formal training in governance, and opportunities to participate in board meetings as observers.